readysettech/readyset/docs/src/debugging.md

         node 4
     - For [base table][base] nodes, there is the letter "B" in place of the ingredient description, which is short for "Base"
-    - Finally in the title section is an optional representation of the *statefulness* of the node.
-Fully materialized nodes have a filled circle ("●"), whereas partially materialized nodes have a three-quarters-filled circle ("◕").
-Note that base nodes are by definition always fully materialized
+    - The title section can optionally contain a representation of the *statefulness* of the node.
+This includes a symbol that indicates partial vs. full materialization, followed by a key count.
+      - Fully materialized nodes have a filled circle ("●"), whereas partially materialized nodes have a three-quarters-filled circle ("◕").
+Note that [base][] nodes are by definition always fully materialized.
+      - After the materialization symbol, a key count is contained in parenthesis.
+For most nodes, this is a precise count of the number of keys that the node contains in memory.
+However, since [base][] nodes are backed on disk via [RocksDB][rocksdb], it is non-trivial to obtain an accurate key count, and instead an estimate of the row count is given, with a tilde (~) prefixing the count to indicate that it is not necessarily precise.
   - Following the title, for [internal][] and [base][] nodes, is a list of the column indices and names in that node.
   - In the place of columns, [ingress][] and [egress][] nodes contain just the